 The Simi Valley Transit Americans with Disabilities Act (ADA) Paratransit Advisory Committee consists of seven individuals who hold quarterly public meetings to review and discuss ADA Paratransit issues such as service policies, service availability, accessibility, safety, and training.
 If you are interested in serving on the Committee or attending a meeting, or if you require additional information, please call (805) 583-6464.

-Applications for ADA Paratransit Advisory Committee Recruitment and further information can be obtained by contacting Simi Valley Transit at (805) 583-6464 or online at www.simivalley.org/ADACommittee.
-The deadline for submitting applications is Friday, February 24, 2017.
+Applications and further information can be obtained by contacting Simi Valley Transit at (805) 583-6464, online at www.simivalley.org/ADACommittee, or by downloading the ADA Paratransit Advisory Committee Application.

 Citizen's Transportation Advisory Committee